 About one million people live in the metropolitan area, including 46,000 children.
 Many families in Plagiari struggle with unemployment and are threatened by poverty.
 In addition, the public health system has practically collapsed due to the financial crisis in 2008.
 Thus, families cannot afford basic care or preventive measures such as vaccinations for the children.

 Since 1997, SOS Children’s Villages has been supporting children, young people and families and advocating for their rights in Saloniki Plagiari.

 In recent years, Greece has gone through some economic difficulties that have also affected the people of Plagiari: Many parents today simply cannot afford to provide for their children.

 Since Greece's credit rating was downgraded in 2009, increasingly harsh austerity measures have been taken, including wage cuts, fuel price increases and tax hikes.
 The increasing and continuing uncertainty of the Greek economy has also led to a decline in employment opportunities and industrial production.
 In Plagiari, 20% of children are therefore at risk of falling into poverty as well.

-The increased and continuing uncertainty of the Greek economy has also led to shrinking employment opportunities and industrial production, leading to sky-rocketing unemployment rates, which stands at nearly 27 per cent.
+The increasing and persistent uncertainty of the Greek economy has led to a decline in employment opportunities and industrial production, resulting in a very high unemployment rate.